Eastern Daily Press March 2nd, 1907

 Another Theft of Four Fowls

-All three men were then charged with further offences: John Lee and George Anderson with stealing four live fowls to the value of 16s, the property of George Mevrick Palmer of Hingham and William Anderson with being an accessory to the fact.
-The alleged offences also took place on or about the 28th February.
+John Lee and George Anderson with stealing four live fowls to the value of sixteen shillings, the property of George Mevrick Palmer of Hingham.
+William Anderson with being an accessory to the fact.
+These offences also took place on or about the 28th February.

 Theft of Eleven Fowls

-Before considering the matter any further, the Magistrates decided to hear a third charge against all three men: John Lee and George Anderson were again charged with stealing fowls.
-This time the number amounted to 11 and were valued at £1 7s 6d, and William Anderson again charged with being an accessory after the fact.
+John Lee and George Anderson were again charged with stealing fowls.
+This time eleven fowls with a value of £1 7s 6d.
+Once again, William Anderson was charged with being an accessory after the fact.
 The fowls were the property of Robert Oldfield of Hingham.

-All three Defendants pleaded not guilty.
-John Lee and George Anderson had nothing to say to the Magistrates but William Anderson stated that seven of the fowls which had been found in his yard had been in his possession for four months.
+John Lee and George Anderson had nothing to say to the Magistrates.
+However, William Anderson stated that seven of the fowls which had been found in his yard, had been in his possession for four months.

 Conviction and Sentence

-The Magistrates convicted all three men in each case and stated “They were serious cases indeed and there were previous convictions against all three prisoners.
+“They were serious cases indeed and there were previous convictions against all three prisoners.
 The Magistrates could not give less than a month’s imprisonment to each prisoner for each offence, the sentences to run consecutively – that was three months in all“.

-It is worth remembering that the life of a labourer was not always an easy one.
-We do not know in what circumstances John Lee and the Anderson brothers found themselves.
 They may have resorted to stealing to ‘put food on the table during hard times’.
 Alternatively, John Lee and the Anderson brothers may have been taking fowl and selling it on to just ‘line their pockets’.
-The newspaper reported that there were previous convictions against all three men.

 John Lee

 Ten years previously, the 1901 census finds this Lee family using the name ‘Hoy’.
-Head of the household is 43 year old horseman on a farm, John Hoy with his 35 year old wife Jane and children John 15, Albert 13, Ethel 11, Sidney 9, George 6, Mary 3 and Harry 1.
-The 1891 census lists this family under the name of ‘Lee’.
+Head of the household is 43 year old John Hoy with his 35 year old wife Jane and children John 15, Albert 13, Ethel 11, Sidney 9, George 6, Mary 3 and Harry 1.

 It is possible, of course, that the John Lee appearing before the Magistrates in March 1907 was John Lee senior and not his son John.